Sydney-Informatics-Hub/training-RNAseq/_episodes/02-navigating-artemis.md

 <sup id="f1">1[↩](#a1)</sup> The Research Data Store (RDS) is covered in the 2nd lesson of this series, [Introduction to the Research Data Store and Data Transfer](https://pages.github.sydney.edu.au/informatics/training.artemis.rds).

 <sup id="f2">2[↩](#a2)</sup> There are ways to change the user permissions of files and folders in Linux, but we won't cover that here.
 Don't try it unless you know what you're doing!

+<sup id="f3">3[↩](#a3)</sup> Programs such as Microsoft Word are not really text-editors, but more '_word processors_', in that they do a lot more than simply compose text.
+There is not a hard line between the two categories.

 ___
 <br>